MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 - Write the instructions for your steps

-- Assign different types of assets to support those steps.
-Supporting assets include:
+- Assign different types of content to support those steps.
+Supporting content includes:

   - 3D parts